What is Ipamorelin peptide?

 The peptide binds strongly to the ghrelin receptor and acts as a selective agonist.
-Interestingly, the ghrelin receptor has been observed to increase cardiac failure and certain types of cancer such as human carcinomas.
-Researchers have proposed the use of ipamorelin as a probe in positron emission tomography (PET) scan to help in the diagnosis of patients.
+Interestingly, the ghrelin receptor has been observed to increase cardiac failure and certain types of cancer, such as human carcinomas.
+Researchers have proposed using ipamorelin as a probe in positron emission tomography (PET) scans to help diagnose patients.
 In vitro reports have confirmed the possibility of using it.
 The next approach would be to perform in vivo study and optimize parameters for interpretation of the results.

 6. Studied for Treatment of Post-Operative Ileus

 Post-operative ileus (POI) is a common condition that often follows abdominal surgery.
 It is characterized by an inability of the patients to accept oral nutrition as the GI system stops functioning.
 It can involve pain leading to prolonged stay in hospitals and extended tenure required for recovery.

 Ipamorelin has been studied in multiple proof-of-concept clinical trials to determine its efficacy to reduce POI.
 It was found to shorten the time of uptake of the first meal by about 12 hours in POI patients.
 However, the trials were discarded as the company conducting them decided the efficacy of the drug to be insufficient for a viable product.
-However, use of ipamorelin in combination with other therapies might be more useful in the treatment of POI.
+However, the use of ipamorelin in combination with other therapies might be more useful in treating POI.

 Some of the research observations are as follows:

-– Residual radiolabeled food remaining in the stomach of rats with POI is less after use of ipamorelin even when compared to rats without POI.
+– Residual radiolabeled food remaining in the stomach of rats with POI is less after the use of ipamorelin, even when compared to rats without POI.

-– The geometric location of the food is observed to be similar for both rats without POI and those with POI when administered ipamorelin.
+– When administered ipamorelin, the geometric location of the food is observed to be similar for both rats without POI and those with POI

-– The radiolabeled food is located more distally in GI tract, and similar to rats without POI, after ipamorelin is used on rats with POI.
+– The radiolabeled food is located more distally in the GI tract and is similar to rats without POI, after ipamorelin is used on rats with POI.